pgvalle/SpaceInvadersClone/README.md

 # Build instructions

 ## Linux
-**NOTE 1**: If you are completely new to linux, you should at least remember the command prompt in Windows, right?
-Good.
-So, everytime you read *terminal* here, bring that command prompt window to your mind.
+**NOTE 1**: For newbies, you must remember the command prompt from Windows, right?
+Probably you even did some stuff in there.
+So, bring that experience to mind everytime you read *terminal* here.

 To start, open up a *terminal* window and try out each of these commands to see which one prompts something other than "command not found" or so:\